20 Jul 2017

 Situated in Northern Zululand, and adjoining the Mozambique border, Tembe Elephant Park is most widely known for having over 200 of the world’s largest Elephants, which are also the last remaining indigenous herd in KwaZulu-Natal and includes the legendary big “Tuskers.”
 (Tuskers are elephants. . .

-*Please note that our conservation work on Somkhanda is currently non-volunteer based but is where the majority of our Community Outreach work takes places throughout the year.
-Somkhanda Game Reserve is a community-owned game reserve managed by “Wildlands Conservation Trust” in partnership with the. . .
+*Please note that our conservation work on Somkhanda Game Reserve is currently non-volunteer based but is where the majority of our Community Outreach work takes places throughout the year.
+Somkhanda Game Reserve is a community-owned game reserve managed by “Wildlands Conservation Trust” in partnership. . .

 Manyoni Private Game Reserve (previously known as Zululand Rhino Reserve) lies within the Msunduzi valley in northern Zululand.
 The area falls under the Mkuze Valley Low-veld vegetation type, varying from open Savanna thorn-veld, bush-veld to riverine woodland, characterized by Acacia and Marula tree species.. . .